vorozhkojulia/ansible-static-website/README.md

 ## Preparation for launch

 - Create Ubuntu server with Public IP
-- In Route 53 you mast have Hosted zones und Host Name (value - your Public IP)
+- Add you Host Name in Route 53
 - Update variables ```hostname``` in nginx_install.yml with your Host Name
-- Add your Publik IP and User into inventory.txt file:
+- Add your Public IP and User into inventory.txt file:
 ```
 11.22.11.22 user=ubuntu
 ```